 For the past ten years, I've worked with and led some of the best engineers in Silicon Valley at places including Google, Ooyala, Quora, and Quip.

-Ever since I discovered that working hard isn’t always enough, I’ve embarked on a quest to figure out how the most effective engineers get things done.
+Ever since I discovered that working hard isn’t always enough, I’ve embarked on a quest to figure out how the most effective engineers and leaders get things done.

-What mental models and vocabulary do they use to make decisions?
-What techniques do they use to solve problems?
+What mental models do they use to make decisions?
+What language do they use to articulate problems, and what techniques do they use to solve them?
 What costly mistakes do they know to avoid?

 Imagine if you could have access to decades of collective insights and experiences from engineering VPs, directors, and managers from companies like Google, Facebook, Twitter, LinkedIn, Dropbox, Airbnb, Lyft, Square, and more.
 How much faster would your career grow?
 How many months of mistakes could you avoid?